 Scrub typhus occurs in Japan, Korea, China, India, and northern Australia.
 The disease is transmitted to people when they are bitten by a chigger (mite larva).

 Symptoms of Scrub Typhus

 Symptoms of scrub typhus begin suddenly, about 6 to 21 days after the bacteria enter the body.
 They include fever, chills, a headache, and swollen lymph nodes.
 A black scab may develop at the site of the chigger bite.
 People may have a cough during the first week of fever.
 A rash appears about 5 to 8 days after the fever starts.

 Doctors may do blood tests that detect antibodies to the bacteria.
-However, these test cannot detect the antibodies until at least several days after the illness begins.
+However, doing the test once is not enough.
+The test must be repeated 1 to 3 weeks later to check for an increase in the antibody level.
 Thus, these tests do not help doctors diagnose the infection immediately after someone becomes ill but can help confirm the diagnosis later.

 If people are likely to come in contact with the chiggers, they should use insect repellents such as DEET (diethyltoluamide).

 |Acticlate, Adoxa, Adoxa Pak, Avidoxy, Doryx, Doxal, Doxy 100, LYMEPAK, Mondoxyne NL, Monodox, Morgidox 1x, Morgidox 2x , Okebo, Oracea, Oraxyl, Periostat, TARGADOX, Vibramycin, Vibra-Tabs